Department of Astronautics Courses

 Astro Engr 201.
 Technology Skills for Astronautics.
 1(1).
 A self-paced course designed to provide the programming, modeling, and simulation skills required in the various courses in the Astro Engr major.
 Students will be introduced to the MatLab/Simulink tools for programming, modeling, and simulation and to state-of-the-art 3-D computer tools for satellite analysis and visualization.
 A series of proficiency tasks using the various tools must be completed over the course of the semester.
 Prereq: Comp Sci 110.
 Coreq: Astro Engr 310.
 Sem hrs: 1 fall or spring.
 Pass/fail.

 Astro Engr 321.
-Astrodynamics.
+Intermediate Astrodynamics.
 3(1).
 An intermediate course in orbit mechanics.
 Topics include orbit determination and prediction, orbit maneuvers, perturbations, rendezvous and proximity operations.
 Emphasis is on the design and use of structured computer programs to solve real-world astrodynamics problems.
 Programming experience is recommended.
 Final exam.
-Prereq: Astro Engr 201, Astro Engr 310, and completed or enrolled in Engr Mech 320 or Physics 355.
+Prereq: Astro Engr 201 or Comp Sci 211; Astro Engr 310; completed or enrolled in Engr Mech 320 or Physics 355.
 Sem hrs: 3 fall or spring.

 Astro Engr 331.
 Space Systems Engineering.
 3(2).
 Fundamentals of space vehicle design are presented with an emphasis on systems engineering.
 Introduction to system-level spacecraft design issues are covered including reliability, environments, radiation effects, testing, materials engineering, integration, launch vehicles, and operations.
 Introduction to and analyses of payloads, structures, propulsion, electrical power, communications and data handling, attitude determination and control, and thermal control subsystems are also covered.
-The course includes an integrated lab experience where small teams analyze and integrate subsystems into a functioning small satellite called "EyeasSat."
-Each team demonstrates and documents their EyeasSat at the system level as a part of the final evaluation.
+The course includes an integrated lab experience where small teams analyze and integrate subsystems into a functioning small satellite called “EyasSat.”
+Each team demonstrates and documents their EyasSat at the system level as a part of the final evaluation.
 Final report or final exam.
-Prereq: Astro Engr 310 or department permission.
+Prereq: Astro Engr 310; Chem 110 or Chem 200; and Physics 215 (or DFAS department head approval.)
 Sem hrs: 3 fall or spring.

 Astro Engr 351.
 Rocket Propulsion.
 3(1).
 Introduction to rocket propulsion and propulsion system design.
 The basic laws of thermodynamics, thermochemistry, and conservation are used to determine ideal motor performance.
 Emphasis is placed on describing the components and conceptual design criteria for liquid, solid, and hybrid rockets.
 Electric, nuclear, and other advanced propulsions systems are also studied.
 Final exam or final project.
 Prereq: Astro Engr 310 and Aero Engr 241.
 Sem hrs: 3 fall or spring.